-Employees may choose between two medical plans, currently a HMO per visit plan and a Deductible HMO plan.
+Employees may at this time choose between three medical plans, currently a HMO per visit plan, a Deductible HMO plan and a Deductible Kaiser plan.
 Employees described in this section contribute premiums as their share of the cost of the plan they choose through payroll deduction.
 This deduction can be done pre-tax through the Employer's section 125 plan.
-For employee-only coverage, full-time employees contribute \$51.28 per pay period for the HMO plan and \$20.00 per pay period for the DHMO plan.
+For employee-only coverage, full-time employees contribute \$90.00 per pay period for the HMO plan, \$20.00 per pay period for the DHMO plan and \$54.80 per pay period for the Kaiser plan.

-The Employer shall pay the premium for employee-only coverage in the dental plan.
+The Employer shall pay the premium for employee-only coverage in the dental plan and a portion of vision coverage premiums.